ngsuying/xpx-mainnet-chain-onboarding/cloud/aws_marketplace.md

 The keypair is stored at `/opt/sirius-chain/mainnet-peer/node_validator.txt`.

-You do not need to use this key and you may always generate your own keypair with a wallet and replace the private key located at `/opt/sirius-chain/mainnet-peer/resources/config-harvesting.properties`.
+You do not need to use this key and you can generate your own keypair with a wallet and replace the private key located at `/opt/sirius-chain/mainnet-peer/resources/config-harvesting.properties`.

-Be sure to restart the the blockchain node when you update that key.
+Be sure to restart the blockchain node when you update that key.

 ## Node Management